john-ciq/log-reader/README.md

 - **Logging Sources**: Entry count per source with a proportional bar; each row has a checkbox to show/hide that source

 ### Export
-- **JSON Export**: Download all currently filtered/visible entries as a JSON file
+- **Export Filtered**: Download all currently visible (filtered) entries as a JSON file
+- **Export All**: Download every loaded entry regardless of active filters as a JSON file

 ### Persistence
 All of the following are saved in browser `localStorage` and restored on reload:
-- Named filter configurations and the active filter selection
+- Named filter configurations including enabled/disabled state for each filter
+- Hidden levels and hidden sources (unchecked items are remembered)
+- Search query and regex toggle state
 - Sort column and direction
 - Column widths and order